Find Your Perfect

 Reading

-Another South-East city, Reading, sits around 1hr 30 mins drive from London.
-It also boasts 25-minute train journeys into the capital, again perfect for commuting.
+Another South-East city, Reading, is around 1 hour and 30 minutes' drive from London.
+It also boasts 25-minute train journeys to the capital, which is perfect for commuting.
+Reading is one of the ideal places for London workers to live more affordably than in the capital.

 Manchester